 bracket.
 And, if the trend continues, manufacturers will soon bring even more interesting models and technology.

-So, continue running, and don’t allow something silly like a calendar stop you from enjoying your favorite activity.
+So, continue running, and don’t allow something silly like a calendar to stop you from enjoying your favorite activity.